Last Updated on

 Without the detailed expenses, the IRS could have taxed him on the full $200,000!

-Nick was relieved to hear that Community Tax minimized his annual tax debt, but he was startled to learn that he now owed the IRS $39,378!
+Nick was relieved to hear that Community Tax minimized his annual back taxes, but he was startled to learn that he now owed the IRS $39,378!

-Remember, according to his IRS letter, his initial debt was $9,721.
-It was hard to believe, but quadrupling that tax liability actually represented significant progress in settling Nick’s tax debt.
+Remember, according to his IRS letter, his initial owed amount was $9,721.
+It was hard to believe, but quadrupling that tax liability actually represented significant progress in settling Nick’s back taxes.

 Here’s why: The IRS requires taxpayers to be current in their tax filings to be considered for relief.
 So now that Nick was in compliance with this requirement, Community Tax could explore resolution options for him.

-Nick called Community Tax because the IRS was threatening to garnish 100% of his paychecks until his $9,721 debt was satisfied.
+Nick called Community Tax because the IRS was threatening to garnish 100% of his paychecks until his $9,721 obligation was satisfied.

 Imagine the crippling anxiety he was experiencing, now that he was on the IRS’ radar for nearly $40,000.

-What Nick did not know, at this point, was that by having the courage to admit to his inadvertent wrongdoing, and by forcing an even bigger tax issue and greater tax debt, he was now in an even more favorable position to negotiate.
+What Nick did not know, at this point, was that by having the courage to admit to his inadvertent wrongdoing, and by forcing an even bigger tax issue and greater back taxes, he was now in an even more favorable position to negotiate.

 I know what you’re thinking: How could that even be possible?